 The onset of puberty comes with many surprises, one of which is growing hair in unexpected places.
-While you might feel weird or embarrassed about your new leg prickles, armpit fuzz, or pubic hair, it’s something that happens to everyone.
-Whether you choose to remove the hair or not is totally your choice.
+While your teen might feel weird or embarrassed about their new leg prickles, armpit fuzz, or pubic hair, it’s something that happens to everyone.
+Whether they choose to remove the hair or not is totally their choice.

 Read on to learn more about why we grow body hair, what it means, and how to deal with the changes going on in your body right now.

 Puberty is what happens when the body begins to mature thanks to an influx of new hormones – either estrogen or testosterone.
 Everyone begins their puberty journey at a different time, anywhere from eight all the way to fourteen.
 (The average age is 11-12.)
 If your teen was assigned female at birth (AFAB), then the first sign of puberty will be sore and tender nickel-sized bumps called breast buds indicating thier breasts are beginning to grow.
 Shortly after, pubic hair will start to arrive near their genitals.
 At first, they'll likely have a few thin, soft hairs sprouting up.
 Over time, it will grow in coarser, darker, and often curlier.
 After a few years, it might also spread to their inner thighs as well.